sonnts996/owlet-router/README.md

 ### 1.1.
 Owlet Navigator

-The `OwletNavigator` is a `Navigator`'s implementation for the advanced features such as route guard or named function.
-By default, `RouterDelegate` uses the `OwletNavigator`.
+The `OwletNavigator` is a custom implementation of `Navigator` designed to offer advanced features like route guards and named functions.
+By default, the `RouterDelegate` utilizes the `OwletNavigator`.

 ```dart
 Widget build(BuildContext context) {